 What Is Stem Cell Therapy?

-There is an additional solution to consider that is safe, effective, and does not require surgery – a type of regenerative medicine known as regenerative human umbilical cord-derived stem cell therapy.
+There is an additional solution to consider that is safe, effective, and does not require surgery – a type of regenerative medicine known as human umbilical cord-derived stem cell therapy (specifically Wharton’s Jelly).
 This method has been shown to significantly relieve chronic pain in a variety of patients.

 How does it work?
 Stem cells are injected into the body to activate healing mechanisms that regenerate and facilitate the repair of damaged cells.
 Stem cell therapy brings several benefits including pain relief, possibly eliminating the need for surgery, and long-term results that may be able to improve your quality of life.